Here is a brief description of each volunteer role and what it involves. We hope to get you volunteering for CLAPA really soon!

 Acting as the main point of contact for adults and young people seeking support with non-medical queries about cleft and related conditions (the local Cleft Team answers enquiries about the medical side, we help with everything else!) and you can also inform adults and young people about other resources and services available.
 You will be asked to maintain regular contact with CLAPA and complete a simple feedback form for each contact you receive.

-Please note that this role requires you to attend a 2 day Peer Contact training weekend – you can do this whether or not you have already attended a Volunteer Induction Day.
+Please note that this role requires you to attend a 2 day Peer Supporter training weekend – you can do this whether or not you have already attended a Volunteer Induction Day.

 Residential Weekend Volunteer